Joy Wilkinson and evidence of her love of Terminators. (Photo: Lenka Rayn H)

-Joy’s formative moment was in 1991 when she watched Terminator 2 and Thelma & Louise non-stop, alongside her beloved Film Studies A-level at Accrington College while scribbling scripts on the side.
+Joy’s formative moment was when she watched Terminator 2 and Thelma & Louise non-stop, alongside her beloved Film Studies A-level at Accrington College while scribbling scripts on the side.
 She should’ve immediately started making movies about awesome northern cyborg women, but she got stranded in the real world writing journalism, interactive quizzes and CVs for senior executives, until she won a place on the first BBC Writers’ Academy, which allowed her to become a full-time scriptwriter.

-For a while, it was tricky to do her thing until grounded/elevated genre came out of the shadows and women started to be allowed to tell those stories – thrillers, horrors, sci-fi, comedies, sometimes all at once; set now or in the past or in the future, or sometimes all once.
+For a while, it was tricky to do her thing until grounded/elevated genre came out of the shadows and women started to be allowed to tell those stories – thrillers, horrors, action, sci-fi, comedies, crime, sometimes all at once; set now or in the past or in the future, or sometimes all once.
 And always about something, ideally changing the world.

 She lives in London, writing non-stop across film, TV, theatre, radio drama and occasionally prose fiction, and is now directing, which she loves.
 She’s still to make her movie about awesome northern cyborg women, but it will happen.
 One day…